Slava0135/vscode-robust-yaml/README.md

 ## Features

-> This extension is in early stages of development!

 * Only entity prototypes and components are supported
   * Go to component/datafield/resource definition
   * Show component/datafield summary when hovering over it